You have several options for protecting the data and resources that you transfer.

 resources used during the transfer.
 Therefore your Google Cloud resources are

 protected using Identity and Access Management and the account that you choose to provision for

 transfer agent use.
 You may also use a service

 Pub/Sub is only used to communicate file and object metadata between agents and Google Cloud, and for orchestrating work amongst the agents.
 No files or objects are transferred over Pub/Sub.

 Storage Transfer Service supports the following Storage Transfer Service predefined IAM roles:

 Storage Transfer Admin — Provides all Storage Transfer Service permissions.

 Storage Transfer User — Can submit and monitor jobs, but can't delete jobs or see admin settings such as agent details or bandwidth settings.

-Transfer service for on-premises data doesn't support custom Cloud IAM roles or the Storage Transfer Viewer predefined role.
+Storage Transfer Service doesn't support custom IAM roles or the Storage Transfer Viewer predefined role.
 Users in either scenario may not see a polished user interface.
 If they attempt to load pages they don't have permissions for, the page will display an error or a blank page.
 However, the permitted actions remain restricted.